cloudmode/FoundationFS/README.md

 # FoundationFS

-File Storage system for FoundationDB written in go Includes an example http server interface with support for basic upload and download of any file type.
+FoundationFS is a File Storage system for FoundationDB written in go intended to mimic mongodb gridfs file storage layer.

+Includes an example http server interface with support for basic upload and download of any file type.

 ## Installation